Showing posts with label FNM. Show all posts

 Yes, Hubert Minnis really detests people like my beloved nephew, the Honorable Shanendon Eugene Cartwright - MP for the great constituency of St. Barnabas; simply because he sees him as a major threat to his kinky political leadership plans.
 We know who Minnis supported at the convention for Deputy leader of the Free National Movement- FNM.
 The one who is no threat to him, of course.

 Minnis was prepared to sell his poor political soul to the UBP - at the FNM convention, for selfish political gain!
-That maneuver was soundly defeated by wise and revolutionary FNM delegates - who saw the play coming in to the convention.
+That awkward maneuver was wisely defeated by wise and revolutionary FNM delegates - who saw the play coming in to the convention.

 Mr. Evil Hubert Minnis